Create a Publications Library or Knowledge Hub in WordPress

 Where can I get the WordPress publications library plugin?

-You can buy Posts Table Pro from our website:
+You can buy Posts Table Pro from our website and start setting up your publications library today: